There’s a Squishmallows Advent calendar, and it’s selling out fast

 The Squishmallows Advent includes 24 2-inch Squishmallows, so you can unbox one every day in December leading up to Christmas Eve.
 The box also serves as a pop-up display called Squishville, where you can show off all your new mini friends.

-The animals behind the doors include a lot of classics, such as Cam the Cat and Fifi the Fox, but all with fun holiday-themed twists.
+The animals behind the doors include a lot of classics, like Cam the Cat and Fifi the Fox, but all with fun holiday-themed twists.
 For example, some have candy cane stripes, and some are wearing cozy winter hats or holiday sweaters.

 Squishville by The Original Squishmallows Holiday Calendar